-Starting on May 1, join us for three months of virtual class offerings from our Baroque, Classical, Medieval/Renaissance, and Recorder Workshops!
-Whether you are a casual listener or a dedicated community player, we have over 100 lectures, demonstrations, and play-along sessions just for you.
+From May 1 to August 1, SFEMS offered three months of virtual class offerings from our Baroque, Classical, Medieval/Renaissance, and Recorder Workshops!
+Whether you are a casual listener or a dedicated community player, we had over 100 lectures, demonstrations, and play-along sessions just for you.

 What’s on offer?
 We are eager to build new connections and nurture our continued relationships through our virtual classes!
 By now, many of you have become familiar with our patented mix of playing, scholarship, and community, and our in-person workshop directors—Adam Gilbert (Medieval/Renaissance), Rotem Gilbert (Recorder), Linda Pearse (Baroque), and Hanneke van Proosdij (Recorder)—have crafted another special summer for us.
 From May 1 to August 1, we are taking advantage of our continuing virtual presence to: